Johnson County, Iowa: History

 After Iowa City was established by fiat as the new territorial capitol of Iowa, the county seat was removed there.
 The second Johnson County Courthouse, the first in Iowa City, was built on Lot 8 Block 8 of the County Seat Addition to Iowa City in 1842 for $3,690.
 This location was in the southeast corner of the intersection of Harrison and Clinton Streets.
 The building was 56 x 28 feet and two stories tall.
 It was built by James Trimble, who had previously built the first jail.

 A third courthouse was built in 1857 in the courthouse square on Clinton Street between Court and Harrison Streets.
 It was used until 1901, after cracks appeared in its south wall in 1899.
 The building was apparently built of brick with stone and wood ornamentation.

 The Richardsonian Romanesque style courthouse in use today was designed by the firm of Rush, Bowman and Rush of Grand Rapids, Michigan.
-It was bid at a cost of $111,000 and built by the firm Rowson & Son of Johnson County.
+It was bid for $111,000 and built by the firm Rowson & Son of Johnson County.
 The cornerstone was laid in December 1899.
 The building's tower was based on Henry Hobson Richardson's design for the spire of Trinity Church in Boston.
 The building was dedicated on June 8, 1901.
 The currently unused jail that stands to the west of the courthouse was designed by C.L.
-Wundt of Burlington, Iowa on behalf of the Stewart Iron Works in Cleveland and bid for $14,000.
+Wundt of Burlington, Iowa, on behalf of the Stewart Iron Works in Cleveland with a bid of $14,000.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 623 sqmi, of which 614 sqmi is land and 9.1 sqmi (1.5%) is water.
+According to the United States Census Bureau, the county has a total area of 623.063 sqmi, of which 612.997 sqmi is land and 10.066 sqmi (1.62%) is water.
+It is the 20th largest county in Iowa by total area.